DSC-SPIDAL/harp/harp-daal-python/README.md

-# Python Interface to Harp and Harp-Daal
+# Python Interface to Harp-Daal

 ## Introduction